You’re going to DEVOUR my savory, crustless quiche lorraine!

 This is the essential, classic brunch dish (and low carb breakfast, to boot!) full of all the delicious brekkie all-star ingredients (eggs, pancetta, cheese, heavy cream).

-Usually, when one thinks of a classic quiche, healthy recipes don’t exactly come to mind, but this one makes the mark!
+Usually, when one thinks of quiche recipes, healthy recipes don’t exactly come to mind, but this one makes the mark!
 By omitting the buttery crust, my crustless quiche lorraine will become one of your new go-to low carb recipes, that packs an indulgent flavor punch without the additional carbs and cals!

 Now pass the low carb mimosas, this is cause for a celebration!